yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Board_Port/U-Boot.rst

     AM335x-based `BeagleBone <https://beagleboard.org/bone>`_ boards for a more tailored, cut-down starting point.
-For this discussion here we will be assuming the AM335x General-Purpose EVM to be our starting point however the same concepts apply also doing board ports starting off a different base platform.
-The new board will get integrated cleanly it in a way like other existing board are integrated into U-Boot.
+For this discussion here we will be assuming the AM335x General-Purpose EVM to be our starting point however the same concepts also apply doing board ports starting off a different base platform.
+The new board will get integrated cleanly in a way like other existing boards are integrated into U-Boot.

 .. ifconfig:: CONFIG_part_family in ('AM437X_family')